rlccphil/project-emmaus/README.md

 > Helping shepherds walk with people until they recognize Jesus.

+## Vision

-Project Emmaus is an AI-assisted pastoral companion designed to help shepherds care for people intentionally, prayerfully, and relationally in the way of Jesus.
+Project Emmaus is an AI-assisted pastoral companion for Real Life Christian Communities.

-Emmaus is not a church management system.

-Planning Center remains the source of truth.

-Emmaus exists to help shepherds:

-- Know people
-- Pray for people
-- Encourage people
-- Shepherd people
-- Develop disciples
-- Form other shepherds

-## Guiding Principle

-Technology should never replace the work of a shepherd.

-Emmaus exists to help shepherds know people, pray for them, care for them, and lead them toward Jesus more faithfully.
+Its purpose is not to replace shepherding, but to help pastors know people, pray for them, care for them, and lead them toward Jesus more faithfully.

+Planning Center Online remains the source of truth.

+Emmaus provides pastoral workflows built around the rhythms of:

+- Following Jesus Together
+- Harvest Workers
+- Daily Shepherding
+- Leadership Formation

 ## Current Status

-Version 0.1
+Version 0.1.0

-Goals
+### Completed

-- Connect to Planning Center API
+- Connected to Planning Center API
-- Retrieve Members Who Need Visitation
+- Retrieved "Members Who Need Visitation"
+- Displayed members successfully in Google Apps Script

+## Next Milestone

-- Email the first ten members each weekday# project-emmaus
+- Display the first 10 members
+- Generate a Daily Harvest Workers Brief
+- Email the daily shepherding list